🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Fill: Load up on artificial berry stems in mixed sizes for depth.

-• Finish: Add three or five pint-sized pinecones clustered on one edge.
+• Finish: Add three or five small pinecones clustered on one edge.

 Care note: If temps swing, choose weather-safe faux stems.
-Real berries can mush in freeze-thaw cycles—cute, but messy.
+Real berries can mush in freeze-thaw cycles, which is cute but messy.

 8. Foraged-and-Found Woodland Mix

-Overhead detail shot of a foraged woodland wreath on a sturdy twig base, layered with moss clumps, lichen, assorted pinecones, and a few curled pieces of birch bark; accented with pheasant feathers and dried grasses for height and movement; earthy, organic textures dominate; neutral, cool daylight for a natural, found-in-the-woods feel
+Overhead detail shot of a foraged woodland wreath on a twig base layered with moss, lichen, assorted pinecones and curled birch bark, accented with pheasant feathers and dried grasses, earthy organic textures in cool daylight

-Take a walk, make a wreath.
-This one is all about foraged treasures—think pinecones, birch bark curls, seed pods, and windfallen branches.
-Budget-friendly and beautifully organic.
+Take a walk, then make a wreath.
+This one is all about foraged treasures, so think pinecones, birch bark curls, seed pods, and windfallen branches.
+It is budget-friendly and beautifully organic, and it costs you little more than an afternoon outside.

 How to Style It